rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2014-03-23-your-art-teacher-lied.md

 tags:
     - color
     - rant
-tldr: The primary colors are <em>not</em> red, yellow, and blue.
-Even if they were, they wouldn't be the <em>only</em> primary colors.
 ---

 Guess what?
 Chemistry isn't the only high school course built on a _foundation of lies_.
 In art class we're taught that the primary colors are red, yellow, and blue.
 Not only is it wrong to say that there are three true primary colors, but if we _were_ to pick three, we'd pick a better combination.